salomonhotegni/MasterThesisAIMS/README.md

 ## Title: Efficient Novelty Detection Methods for Early Warning of Potential Fatal Diseases

-This work was carried out at AIMS Rwanda in partial fulfilment of the requirements for a Master of Science Degree.
+This work was carried out at the African Institute for Mathematical Sciences (AIMS-Rwanda) in partial fulfilment of the requirements for a Master of Science Degree.

 Student: Sedjro Salomon Hotegni